jim3/Network-Packet-Analyzer/README.md

 ### Packet Analyzer - JavaScript

 A script that analyzes Tshark/Wireshark packets (JSON format).
 The project started after I realized you could export packet information from WireShark in JSON format.
-One of my favorite things to do is working with JSON so I wanted to see if I could use the data to gain insights into the network traffic of my home network.
+One of my favorite things to do is work with JSON so I wanted to see if I could use the data to gain insights into the network traffic of my home network.

 The script is still a work in progress but currently it extracts the following data: